Xin Xianying: Advising Xin Chang during the Incident at Gaoping Tombs

 When Xin Chang asked her if he should follow Lu Zhi, she replied: "How can you not go?
 It is righteous for one to perform his duty.
 When others are in trouble, we ought to help them.
 If you work for someone and you don't do what you need to do, then that isn't a good sign.
 If you are a close aide (of Cao Shuang), then you should fulfil your loyalty towards him and sacrifice your life for him if you have to.
 However, in this incident, (you aren’t a close side of Cao Shuang and so) you just need to follow the crowd."
 Xin Chang heeded her advice and followed Lu Zhi out of Luoyang to join Cao Shuang.

 Cao Shuang eventually surrendered to Sima Yi and relinquished his powers as regent.
 He was subsequently charged with treason and executed along with his extended family, his close aides and their families.
-After Cao Shuang had suffered death, Jiang Ji said to Sima Yi, “Xin Chang and Luu Zhi and others who had been of his party had forced the gate and joined the rebels.
+After Cao Shuang had suffered death, Jiang Ji said to Sima Yi, “Xin Chang and Lu Zhi and others who had been of his party had forced the gate and joined the rebels.
 Yang Zong had opposed the surrender of the seal of the late minister.
 They deserve punishment.”
 However, no action was taken against them.
 “They are righteous people who serves their master faithfully,” said Sima Yi, and he even confirmed these men in their offices.
 Xin Chang sighed, “Had I not listened to the advice of my sister, I would have walked in the way of unrighteousness.”